 Program Resources

-Since 2022, The Franklin Institute has convened and led a national network of ten informal science institutions (ISIs) in recruiting and training community-based organizations (CBOs) and amateur astronomers (AAs) to deliver Mission2Mars programming to families and youth in grades 4-8.The links below are resources that the Mission2Mars cohorts have utilized throughout the program lifecycle.
+Since 2022, The Franklin Institute has convened and led a national network of ten informal science institutions (ISIs) in recruiting and training community-based organizations (CBOs) and amateur astronomers (AAs) to deliver Mission2Mars programming to families and youth in grades 4-8.
+The links in the sections below are resources that the Mission2Mars cohorts have utilized throughout the program lifecycle.

 A star party attendee observes the sky at Nueva Esperanza in Philadelphia.